hybridgroup/gdg-2019/sensor/arduino/README.md

 One you have downloaded it, double click on the .dmg file to perform the installation.

+#### Windows

+- You must install the "BOSSA" flashing utility first.
+You can download it from https://github.com/shumatech/BOSSA/releases/download/1.9.1/bossa-x64-1.9.1.msi

+- During the installation, you should choose to put it into `c:\Program Files`

+- After the installation, you must add it to your PATH:

+    ```shell
+    set PATH=%PATH%;"c:\Program Files\BOSSA";
+    ```

+- Test that you have installed "BOSSA" correctly by running this command:

+    ```shell
+    bossac --help
+    ```

 ## Connecting the Arduino to your computer

 ![Arduino Nano33 IoT](./images/nano33pinmap.jpg)